MikeXander/WiimoteEmulator/README.md

   - libglib2.0-dev
   - libsdl1.2-dev

 Additionally, bluez-4.101 is required (newer versions currently don't work).
+You will first need to uninstall Bluez if you have a more recent version.

 To build the emulator, run the makefile in the source directory.
 In order to connect to the Wii, a plugin must be installed that allows pairing using non